hydrostack/hydro/docs/content/features/events.md

 }
 ```

-`Add` triggers the event asynchronously, so the button that triggers this action will be disabled until both the action and the event execution are done.
+`Add` triggers the event asynchronously, so the button that triggers this action will be disabled until the action is done.
+The event execution won't be connected with the action's pipeline and will be run on its own.

 ## Events scope